Where Masks Will Still Be Required In Massachusetts After May 29

 BOSTON (CBS) – All remaining COVID restrictions will be dropped in Massachusetts as of May 29, and the statewide mask mandate will be lifted in most settings.
 But there are some places where masks will still be required.

 Following CDC guidance, Massachusetts will still require face masks for students and staff inside school buildings.
-Starting Tuesday, however, children will be able to remove their masks outside for recess.READ MORE: Baker To End Massachusetts State Of Emergency On June 15
+Starting Tuesday, however, children will be able to remove their masks outside for recess.READ MORE: Mega Millions Jackpot Up To $468 Million For Tuesday Night Drawing

-After May 29, face coverings will still be mandatory for all people on ride shares, livery, taxi, ferries, MBTA, commuter rail, transportation stations, in health care facilities and in congregate care settings.READ MORE: Tax Refunds Delayed As May 17 Filing Deadline Arrives
+After May 29, face coverings will still be mandatory for all people on ride shares, livery, taxi, ferries, MBTA, commuter rail, transportation stations, in health care facilities and in congregate care settings.READ MORE: LIST: These Stores Are No Longer Requiring Face Masks For Fully Vaccinated Customers

-Gov. Charlie Baker said Monday that businesses still also have the ability to require customers wear masks.MORE NEWS: Baker Ending All Remaining COVID Restrictions, Mask Mandate In Massachusetts On May 29
+Gov. Charlie Baker said Monday that businesses still also have the ability to require customers wear masks.MORE NEWS: 'We've Been Waiting For 14 Months,' Nightclubs Suddenly Planning For Much Busier Summer With May 29 Reopening

 “As we transition away from the current restrictions, businesses may choose to set their own requirements for vaccinations or masking.
 We encourage them to do whatever works for them, for their employees, and for their customers,” Baker said.